qbleuse/AWS-SAMUEL/Documentation/Walkthrough/CreateSession.md

 }
 ```

-We don't do anything as when creating this session, while it has not started, the session is still in "writable mode" where user can change the data inside.
+We don't do anything when creating this session object, while it has not started, the session is still in "writable mode" where user can change the data inside.

-This is why we wait for the erquest to start the session before actually creating the session on server's side.
+This is why we wait for the request to start the session before actually creating the session on server's side.

 Actually, very few datas are actually supported by this implementation: